moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - **Data augmentation**:
   - For example in a computer vision data:
-    - You can flip all your pictures horizontally this will give you m more data instances.
+    - You can   this will give you m more data instances.
     - You could also apply a random position and rotation to an image to get more data.
   - For example in OCR, you can impose random rotations and distortions to digits/letters.
   - New data obtained using this technique isn't as good as the real independent data, but still can be used as a regularization technique.